systematic-magic/aop/front matter.rst

 Allowed formats:

+	- F. MiddleName MiddleName LastName (F. is an initial of first name and there can be up to 4 middle names)
-|	- FirstName LastName
+	- FirstName LastName
-|	- FirstName MN.
+	- FirstName MN.
 LastName (MN. are initials of middle names; initials can be up to 4 letters)
-|	- FirstName M.N.
+	- FirstName M.N.
 LastName (M.N. are initials of middle names; initials can be up to 4 letters)
-|	- F. MiddleName LastName (F. is an initial of first name)
+	- F. MiddleName LastName (F. is an initial of first name)
-|	- F. MiddleName MiddleName LastName (F. is an initial of first name and there can be up to 4 middle names)

 Please note that last names can be compound, can have prepositions, suffixes, prefixes or be mononyms.
 For example: